dcos/dcos-cli/pydoc/index.rst

-Welcome to DCOS Command Line Interface's documentation!
+Welcome to DC/OS Command Line Interface's documentation!
 =======================================================

 ..
 Figure out a way to import the README.rst